monobilisim/monokit2/PLUGIN-DEVELOPMENT.md

 Zulip Alarm and Redmine Issue functions has limiting and interval checking in their own.
 You don't need to reimplement them just provide the necessary fields in your plugin configuration struct.

-Creating Zulip, Redmine alarms and News in a plugin:
+Creating Zulip, Redmine alarms in a plugin:

 ```go
 // Down means something bad happened like service is down